openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 Component 'backend' is now set as active component.
 ``

-which means the application is successfully deployed in OpenShift.
+This means the application is successfully deployed on OpenShift.
+With a single `odo create` command, OpenShift has built our backend component's `.war` file into a container along with the WildFly server needed to run it.
+That container is then pushed into OpenShift's built-in container registry.
+From there, the container is deployed into a Pod on the OpenShift cluster.

-Not, let's verify by running
+Let's verify that by running:

 `odo list`{{execute}}

-which will report there is one component
+which should report one component, named `backend`:

 ``
 ACTIVE     NAME        TYPE